themagicalmammal/howtolinux/docs/index.md

 hero:
   name: howtolinux
-  text: tips and tricks for linux.
+  text: tips & tricks for linux
-  tagline: An extensive guide for tips and tricks in Linux.
+  tagline: An extensive guide for tips and tricks for Linux.
   actions:
     - theme: brand
       text: Get Started